 4. Create a Safe Environment:

-• Secure the area: Install barriers around pools and choose safe, supervised swimming areas.
+- Secure the area by installing fences around pools and choosing safe, supervised swimming spots.

 5. Emergency Preparedness:

-• Educate your child: Teach your child basic self-rescue skills like floating and treading water.
+- Teach your child simple self-rescue skills like floating and treading water.

-• Have a plan: Know the fastest way to get help in an emergency and keep emergency contacts accessible.
+- Have a plan to get help quickly and keep emergency contacts handy.

 5. Why It Matters: The Importance of Water Safety for Children with Special Needs